peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

  1. `txpower = None`.
 Certain ESP32-S3 boards are unreliable when running at low channel numbers.
 The default sets transmit power to maximum: on these boards a value of 17 improves reliability.
 The value should be set before instantiating.
+See appendix 2.

 ## 5.1 Connection algorithms

 The method of connection and of responding to AP channel changes depends on the `channel` and `credentials` constructor args.
  1. Channel is fixed.
-This is the simplest case, addressed by setting the `channel` arg and setting `credentials=None`.
+This is the simplest case with lowest power consumption.
+ It is addressed by setting the `channel` arg and setting `credentials=None`.
- 2. Acquire the channel using WiFi, achieved by setting `channel=None` and provideing SSID and password in `credentials`.
+ 2. Acquire the channel using WiFi, achieved by setting `channel=None` and providing SSID and password in `credentials`.
 Channel changes are tracked automatically.
 Some duplicate publications may occur while the channel change is being detected.
-Initial connection on power up is slow (a few seconds).
-In micropower applications this equates to energy used.
+Initial connection on power up is slow (a few seconds); in micropower applications this equates to energy used.
  3. Acquire the channel by querying the gateway, achieved with `channel=None` and `credentials=None`.
-In a variable channel environment this offers the lowest power consumption, but the application needs to be designed to manage this.
+In a variable channel environment this offers lower power consumption.
+To minimise power the application can be designed to manage connection.
 The `pubonly_gen.py` demo illustrates this.
 The channel is stored in nonvolatile RAM along with an error count.
 Normally the `Link` is instantiated with the stored channel, which is fast.
-If errors exceed a threshold, the `Link` is instantiated with `channel=None` prompting a query.
+If consecutive errors exceed a threshold, the `Link` is instantiated with `channel=None` prompting a gateway query.

 ## 5.2 Publish and ping return values